 In this Division —

-“event firework” for a fireworks event, means a firework that is proposed to be used, or that is used, at the event.
+event firework for a fireworks event, means a firework that is proposed to be used, or that is used, at the event.

 147. Fireworks used at fireworks events, requirements for

 (1) The holder of a fireworks event permit must not use an event firework, or allow an event firework to be used, at the event to which the permit relates unless the holder —